WebPredict/angular-2-interview-questions/README.md

 **What are the possible ways to bind component properties to an associated template?**

 A: Interpolation binding, one way binding, two way binding.

+**What's the difference between binding a value with or without square brackets, i.e.: `<input attr="something" />` vs `<input [attr]="something" />`?**

+A: The square brackets will cause "something" to be evaluated as an expression, as opposed to just be passed in as a literal string.

 **What does the ngFor template syntax look like?**